 Built in OpenGL, DirectX, and software renderers.
 Or bring your own.

 Keyframe animations, WYSIWYG, visual data processing, icons fonts, and more.

-Avoid performance constraints of dated technologies that weren't meant to be used for modern UX.
+Avoid design and performance constraints of old technologies that weren't created for modern UX.

 Node Based Logic